mmpfeffer/blip/blip/README.md

    the innermost scope which set the variable.
 If set multiple times in the same scope, the most recent setting is used.
 If a variable name is set as an argument to a nested template, it takes precedence over the calling scope, but the called scope can over- ride the value.
-An example of this is as follows:
+An illustration of this is as follows:

    Example:
         inner.tmpl: